 Complete Name –> Manuel Bamba Villar Jr.

 Birth Date –> December 13, 1949 (Age 72)

 Holding Company –> Vista Land and Landscapes

-Manuel Villar was the son of a government employee father and a fish vendor mother.
-He finished a business degree and MBA from the University of the Philippines, the country’s most prestigious institution of higher education.
+Manuel Villar is the son of a government employee father and a fish vendor mother.
+He finished a business degree and Master of Business Administration from the University of the Philippines, the country’s most prestigious institution of higher education.
 He worked briefly at SGV, the country’s largest accounting and management firm.
 Later, he left his 8 am to 5 pm job, bought a second-hand truck and started his own business as a supplier of building materials.
 Not long after, he began building affordable homes with an eye on the huge overseas Filipino workers market.
-When he married the daughter of an established political clan of southern Metro Manila, the door into politics and more business was opened.
+When he married the daughter of an established political clan of southern Metro Manila, the door into politics and more businesses was opened.

 Manuel Villar established Camella Homes in the early 1970s.
 Soon, he added another brand, Palmera.
 His instinct on being the first to build subdivisions in the largely untapped market of the suburbs and emerging cities in the countryside put him ahead of the competition.
 By the early 1990s, he became the foremost housing developer for the middle class market.
 He began to expand into related businesses such as townhomes, condominiums, shopping centers, and cemeteries.
 He also acquired a small bank that caters to small and medium enterprises.